Reseach Associate, Global Governance Programme

 Tel. [+39] 055 4685 820

 Alexandra holds a PhD in Social Work from McGill University and a M.A. in Political Science and International Relations from the Université du Québec à Montréal (UQAM).
-For her PhD, she was a Vanier Scholar (2009-2012), and her doctoral research examined sexual exploitation for commercial purposes of adolescents in Canada (Quebec).
+For her PhD, she was a Vanier Scholar (2009-2012), and her doctoral research examined the sexual exploitation of adolescent girls in the sex trade in Canada (Quebec).

 Human trafficking, irregular migration, gender and migration, gender-based violence.

 French, English, Italian

 - Ricard-Guay, A.& T. Maroukis (eds) (2017) Special Issue.
 Human Trafficking in the domestic work sector in the EU: a special case or a learning ground for the anti-trafficking field?Journal of Immigration and Refugee Studies 15(2).